-Click the button to the right to download and read the full white paper.
+Click the button below to download and read the full white paper.

 Grant to Individuals: Private foundations are permitted to provide funds directly to individuals for emergency relief or hardship assistance.

 Direct Charitable Activities: A private foundation can conduct its own charitable programs, in addition to its granting activities, without converting to an operating foundation.

 Pay Expenses for Due Diligence: The IRS considers due diligence related to the foundation’s mission a legitimate expense.
 This can include site visits, board meetings, and conferences in the foundation’s areas of interest.

 Develop Grant Agreements: For major or complicated grants, a private foundation can create a legally binding grant agreement with the recipient that lays out the gift’s purpose, terms, and conditions.

 Make Program-Related Investments (PRIs): Loans, loan guarantees, and equity investments, when made by a foundation to support a charitable purpose, are called Program-Related Investments (PRIs).
 Since PRIs are paid back (potentially with interest), you are able to recycle your philanthropic capital for other charitable purposes.

 Give Awards and Prizes to Spur Progress: Awards reward past performance (e.g., the Nobel Prize), while prizes serve as an incentive for future performance to spur innovation in a specific area (e.g., the X Prize competition).

 Create Non-Traditional Scholarships: A private foundation is the only charitable vehicle that allows donors to both create a scholarship program and select the individual recipients.
 Traditional scholarships typically go to those gifted in academics or sports.
 Non-traditional scholarships can create opportunities for disadvantaged learners to lift themselves up to a better life.